hpc/pavilion2/docs/config.rst

 permissions.
 Only test run directories are placed in these config specific working directories, everything else (series, jobs, etc) are always kept in the ``main`` working dir.

-Config directory labels are the shorthand for differentiating between tests in different working directories.
-The default label is ``main``, so referencing test id ``138`` and ``main.138`` are equivalent.
-In fact, any test located in the ``main`` working directory can be referenced without this label.

 Writing a Pavilion.yaml
 -----------------------